 Born and raised on the west coast of British Columbia, I have always held a deep appreciation for the natural beauty surrounding me.
 The permanence of landscape and architecture, when combined with the ever-changing light, provides an endless source of inspiration and challenge.
 The tension created when painting the “Grand View” in miniature offers a type of intimacy that draws the viewer inward.
 It is this alluring quality inherent in miniature painting that I find fascinating to work with.

-It takes me approximately 15 – 20 hours to complete an average image that measures 2 x 4 inches, using acrylic paint on paper board, with several tiny brushes and a generous amount of patience and concentration.
+It takes me about 20 hours to complete an average image that measures 2 x 4 inches, using acrylic paint on paper board, with several tiny brushes and a generous amount of patience and concentration.
 I often hold my breath while applying the tiniest of details and frequently have to remind myself to get up and move around.
 As well as time spent on location, or in the studio, I enjoy teaching and sharing the art of painting in miniature with others.

 A member of MPSGS (Miniature Painters, Sculptors and Gravers Society of Washington DC), an author of two painting books (Endless Seasons Vol. I & II, Scheewe Publications Inc.), and an artist working in paint, drawing and design.